Dripdrop12/ipardalis/content/chameleon-safe-plants.md

 banner = "img/banners/plant"
 +++

 There is a lot of misinformation about chameleon safe plants on the internet.
 Most plants are safe for chameleons and there are only a few exceptions that we are aware of.
-However, a few blogs list many different "unsafe" plants simply because they are toxic to humans, cats or dogs.
+However, some blogs list many different "unsafe" plants simply because they are toxic to humans, cats or dogs.
+That's often incomplete information and does not square with our decades of experience keeping chameleons with live plants.

 <figure itemprop="associatedMedia" itemscope itemtype="https://schema.org/ImageObject">
 <img itemprop="contentUrl" src="/img/banners/plant.jpg" alt="iPardalis - Chameleon safe plants" width=75% />